Nursing Direct Entry - MS

 Recommendation letters submitted by relatives or friends, as well as letters older than one year, will not be accepted.

 Prepare a brief but careful statement regarding: 1) reasons you wish to do graduate work in this field, including your immediate and long-range objectives, and 2) your specific research or professional interest and experiences in this field.

 Statements must be included with your submitted application.

 Additional Department Requirements:

-Prerequisite Course Verification Form (required): You may use the fillable DEMN Course Verification Form to complete this requirement electronically, or, if you are unable to access the fillable version, you may download and print the non-fillable DEMN Course Verification form.
+Prerequisite Course Verification Form (required): You may use the fillable DEMN Course Verification Form to complete this requirement electronically.
 All prerequisites must be completed prior to Spring entry into the DEMN Program.
 Applications will not be considered when grades are unavailable for 2 or more prerequisite courses.
 Please email the form to the UNH Graduate School.
 If you have questions about using the form, please contact the DEMN program.

 An interview may be requested.
 Accepted students are required to show immunity by titer for Hepatitis B, Varicella (chicken pox), and MMR (Measles, Mumps, and Rubella) before classes begin as part of clinical requirements.
 This is a requirement for most nursing programs and should be considered when applying.
 All applicants are encouraged to contact programs directly to discuss program specific application questions.

 Prospective international students are strongly encouraged to go through our international pre-application process and are required to submit TOEFL (or equivalent) examination scores.
 Please note that TOEFL scores may be waived if English is your first language.
 If you wish to request a waiver, then please visit our Test Scores webpage for more information.